nodejscn/node-api-cn/esm/commonjs_namespaces.md

 Live binding updates or new exports added to `module.exports` are not detected for these named exports.

-The detection of named exports is based on common syntax patterns but will not always correctly detect named exports, in these cases using the default import form described above can be a better option.
+The detection of named exports is based on common syntax patterns but does not always correctly detect named exports.
+In these cases, using the default import form described above can be a better option.

 Named exports detection covers many common export patterns, reexport patterns